yqcai888/easy_dcase_task1/log/README.md

-Some trained checkpoints will be updated soon.
+Some BEATs predictions will be updated soon.